 Learning is a part of me.
 I have a Bucket List filled with goals of learning.
 I love languages, and want to learn Spanish soon.
 I want to learn how to play the guitar and piano.
 I want to learn how to fly a small airplane and ride a motorcycle.
 I want to learn to surf (if only to know how if I can’t actually do it well) and ski.
 Yes, I love to learn…anything.
 Even the game of Bridge!
 Anything that is, that will connect me with other people.

-Mostly, I want to learn how to be a better, more faith filled, more loving husband and father.
-I am always striving in those relationships because God desires to show me the beauty there.
+Mostly, I want to learn how to be a better, more faith filled, more loving father.
+I am always striving in this relationship because God desires to show me the beauty there.
 May God help me to learn in everything and see beauty there.
+And while I develop as a father, may God help prepare me to find beauty in another beautiful God loving woman, who will bring companionship, partnership, joy, and a loyal love for me and my son.

 Those are the basics.
 But seriously, to interpret those is simple: I love people, love working with people, love relating to people, and love serving people.
 I love kids most of all.
 Children allow me to play and be more myself than I have ever known.
 Children break down my boundaries, and I connect with them and earn their trust just as well as they earn mine- and I love working with them in the hospital and at home too.
 (Being a dad is amazing!)
 Altogether, people matter so much to me because I find meaning, joy, security, confidence, comfort, and acceptance around people.
 It is with people that I can seek God, that I can long for God and for his justice and kingdom, that I can find myself truly.